planetfederal/workshops/workshops/geoserver/intro/slides/slides.rst

 =============

 .. image:: ../doc/source/overview/img/ogclogo.png

-   :width: 33%
+* Web Map Service (WMS)
 * Web Feature Service (WFS)
-* Web Map Service (WMS)
 * Web Coverage Service (WCS)
 * Web Processing Service (WPS)
-* ...and much more
+* ...and more

 Presenter notes
 ---------------

 GeoServer implements standard open web protocols established by the Open Geospatial Consortium (OGC), a standards organization.
-GeoServer is the reference implementation of the OGC Web Feature Service (WFS) and Web Coverage Service (WCS) standards, and contains as well a high performance certified compliant Web Map Service (WMS).
 It is through these protocols that GeoServer can serve data and maps in an efficient and powerful way.
+GeoServer implements the most common of the OGC protocols.

 --------------------------------------------------